Content Marketing Strategy with or without an Audience

 Also keep in mind that, depending on the medium you’re using for sales, you can pay within it.
 For instance, you can advertise your books on Amazon using Amazon’s platform.

-There are also sites out there like DZone, that will syndicate your content.
+There are also sites out there, like DZone or DEV, that will syndicate your content.
 People also do this on Medium and LinkedIn.

 Again, I’m not an expert in using these techniques.
 But I do know that getting an account in these media and posting to them can get you in front of a lot of people, and without paying for ads.
 You can a build an audience pretty quickly this way.